ShylaEarl/weekend-redux-feedback-loop/README.md

 Duration: Weekend Challenge

 This project allows a user to provide experience feedback reguarding their feelings, understanding, support recieved, and any comments they want to share.
-Feedback is stored in a database and reviewable on the admin page. (***Edit this if you don't get to the admin page code***)
+Feedback is stored in a database and reviewable on the admin page.

 ## Prerequisites